 When a mass casualty event happens, the speed of events and pressure of the scenario means that decisions have to be made quicklyElizabeth Dick

-The key learning points from the session will be about the specific injury patterns of bomb blast, penetrating injury and gunshot wounds.
+Key learning points from the session included the specific injury patterns of bomb blasts, penetrating injury and gunshot wounds.
 “Many people will not have vast experience of all three (thankfully) but they need to be able to search out certain patterns, for example with knife wounds understanding that the surface wound can be very small and mask an extensive deeper injury crossing several compartments,” added Dr Dick.
 “The over-riding take home message is 'be prepared'.
 Hopefully the knowledge I will be sharing will only rarely be needed,” she said.
 “However, when a mass casualty situation occurs, medics need to rapidly retrieve the knowledge and apply it.
 The best way to do this is to have some understanding beforehand.
 When a mass casualty event happens, the speed of events and pressure of the scenario means that decisions have to be made quickly.
 The more knowledge you have, the better.”

 Dr Elizabeth Dick is a consultant radiologist and honorary senior lecturer at Imperial College NHS Healthcare Trust with expertise in body MRI, emergency, trauma and musculoskeletal radiology.
 At Imperial College Healthcare she is head of trauma radiology as well as Associate Director of Medical Education.
 She is the President of the European Society of Emergency Radiology and Past President of the British Society of Emergency Radiology and also Visiting Professor at the University of Sydney (2019-2020).
 Her research interests include trauma imaging, medical education, digital learning and she is a keen promoter of initiatives to increase diversity and equality of opportunity in medicine.